 1.2 Subsequent costs

-Subsequent expenditure is recognised as an increase in the carrying amount of the asset when it is probable that future economic benefits deriving from the cost incurred will flow to the enterprise and the cost of the item can be measured reliably.
+Subsequent expenditure is recognised as an increase in the carrying amount of the asset when it is probable that future economic benefits accruing from the cost incurred will flow to the enterprise and the cost of the item can be measured reliably.

-The cost of replacing part of an item of property, plant and equipment is recognised in the carrying amount of the item if it is probable that the future economic benefits embodied within the part will flow to the Company and its cost
+The cost of replacing part of an item of property, plant and equipment is recognised in the carrying amount of the item if it is probable that the future economic benefits embodied within the part will flow to the Company and its cost can be measured reliably.
+The carrying amount of the replaced part is derecognised.
+The costs of the day-to-day servicing of property, plant and equipment are recognised in the standalone statement of profit and loss as incurred.

 1.3 Derecognition